island-is/island.is/libs/judicial-system/court-client/README.md

 ## Generating the Client

-To generate the client, execute the following command:
+To generate the TypeScript client, execute the following command:

 ```bash
 ./node_modules/.bin/openapi-generator-cli generate \